 "I believe Ms Watts has the vision, drive and commitment to lead the delivery of health and social care forward while supporting the delivery of better patient care for everyone.

-"I look forward to working closely with Ms Watts as we lead innovation, change and improvement in safety and quality to patients across all areas of health and social care in Northern Ireland."'Journey of change'
+"I look forward to working closely with Ms Watts as we lead innovation, change and improvement in safety and quality to patients across all areas of health and social care in Northern Ireland."